Terms and Conditions (terms of delivery and payment) for the graphics industry.

 9. For colour reproductions in all printing processes, slight deviations from the original shall not be deemed defects.
 The same shall apply to the comparison between proofs and final prints, especially if the paper for the proof and the paper for the final print do not match.
 A warranty for the fastness properties of paints, bronzes, varnishes, protective coatings, laminations and rubber linings is provided only to the extent of subcontractors’ warranties vis-à-vis the Contractor.

 10. If a digital proof is delivered to the Customer as a correctable intermediate product for the Customer’s approval, reference is expressly made to the fact that the final product may contain colour deviations that are caused by the different manufacturing processes.
-If a binding proof is required, such proof shall be created at the Customer’s expense.
+If a binding proof with respect to which the Customer may submit a warranty claim is required, such proof shall be created at the Customer’s expense.

 11. For deviations in the quality of the materials used, the Contractor shall be liable only up to the amount of its own claims against the respective supplier.
 In such case, the Contractor shall be exempt from liability if it assigns its claims against the supplier to the Customer.
 The Contractor shall be liable as a guarantor if, due to the fault of the Contractor, claims against the subcontractor based on the fault of the Contractor are non-existent or unenforceable.
 For the materials used, the tolerances that are set forth in the relevant supplier’s delivery terms or those that are customary in the industry shall apply.